-Dr Stanimira Taneva is an organisational and developmental psychologist by background, and her career is a combination between academia and practice.
+Dr Stanimira Taneva is an organisational and developmental psychologist by background, and her career is a combination of academia and practice.
 She has worked in academic/teaching, research, management and expert roles across a variety of settings in the public, third-, and private sectors in the UK and internationally.
 Stanimira joined the School of Sociology and Social Policy in March 2019 as REF Impact Officer, moving from Impact@SBE at Loughborough University, where she was Senior Research and Enterprise Associate (2016 - 2019).
 She is a Fellow at the UK Research and Innovation Future Leaders Fellowships Programme Peer Review College.

 Between 2013 and 2016, Stanimira conducted a cross-cultural research programme on the ageing workforce ("Thriving at 55+") at the University of Sheffield (Institute of Work Psychology) and, subsequently, at Loughborough University (School of Business and Economics).
 The programme was funded by the European Commission under its Marie Curie (IEF) Fellowship Scheme and led to the development of a range of academic and practitioner outputs on sustaining longer and healthier working lives in organisations.